 Like I always say, a business should be taken very seriously.
 If you mistakenly omit some words like NOT, you may cause a business disaster in some situations.
 Also, having grammatical errors in your email portrays you as a clumsy or carefree person.
 So, always carefully review your emails, taking time to proofread for grammatical errors and revise for message coherence and clarity before sending them out.

 Below is a checklist for sending business to business emails:

 - Revise your email to see if it makes sense

 - Check your email subject to be sure it is actionable

 - Check your recipients (to avoid sending unwarranted emails)

 - Check your email signature.
 (This may not be necessary if you use a preset email signature that has been carefully formulated to suit your business)

 Lastly, ensure you maintain the standard capitalization and punctuation rules in your business to business emails.
 Writing your email subjects or body all in capital letters implies you are shouting at the reader, whereas writing them all in small letters may imply that you are carefree or that you have low respect for the recipient.
 Grammatical errors is more common when you are sending a message from your phone or tablet, so you should double check your grammar when sending emails from handheld devices.

-For more tips and examples, you should read my former post on this subject – 9 Tips You Need to Write and Respond to Emails Professionally.
+For more tips and examples, you should read – 9 Tips You Need to Write and Respond to Emails Professionally.